Does this test have other names?

 Why do I need this test?

-You may have this test as part of a routine exam to check for high cholesterol.
+You may need this test as part of a routine exam to check for high cholesterol.

 You may also have this test if you already have heart disease caused by high cholesterol.